Curtailment Letter (Work Visa Cancelled?)

 Grounds for curtailing a visa

-As from 1 December 2020, the new cancellation grounds, replacing the previous curtailment grounds, cover a wide range of different scenarios, but typically include where you have breached a condition of your leave, there has been a change in circumstances so that you are no longer eligible for the visa you hold, or one of the general grounds for refusal apply.
+Visas can be curtailed for a number of reasons, such as where you have breached a condition of your leave, there has been a change in circumstances so that you are no longer eligible for the visa you hold, or one of the general grounds for refusal apply.

 These include, but are not limited to, where: